Aire de Le Grand-Bornand

 Le Grand-Bornand (Haute-Savoie, France)

-Le Grand-Bornand is an alpine village centered on a living mountain terroir, perched in the Aravis range.
-A family resort, it combines a traditional village core and the Chinaillon resort up on the heights.
-The landscapes alternate between mountain pastures, forests and ridges, with clear views of the Pointe Percée and surrounding peaks.
-The range of activities changes with the seasons: skiing and snowshoeing in winter, hiking and paragliding in summer.
+Le Grand-Bornand is an alpine village nestled in the Aravis range, lively year-round with mountain activities.
+A renowned family resort, it is split between the traditional village and the hamlet of Chinaillon, which is more focused on winter sports.
+The landscape mixes mountain pastures, forests and rocky ridges, with views of the Pointe Percée and the surrounding peaks.
+The welcome remains typically Savoyard, between wooden chalets and local crafts.

 Nature and landscapes

-- Pointe Percée: iconic silhouette visible from the village.
+- Pointe Percée — emblematic summit of the Aravis range, visible from the village.